pingcap/docs-tidb-operator/en/tidb-toolkit.md

 helm init --service-account=tiller --upgrade --tiller-image registry.cn-hangzhou.aliyuncs.com/google_containers/tiller:$(helm version --client --short | grep -Eo 'v[0-9]\.[0-9]+\.[0-9]+')
 ```

-If the server cannot access network, you need to download the Docker image `tiller` firstly on the machine which can access the network:
+If the server cannot access the Internet, you need to download the Docker image used by `tiller` on a machine which can access the Internet:

 {{< copyable "shell-regular" >}}